-where $\Phi$ and $L_\alpha = (e_{L\alpha}, \nu_\alpha)^T$, $(\alpha = e, \mu, \tau)$ are Higgs and Lepton weak-doublets respectively.
-The Yukawa coupling matrix of the right handed neutrinos, ${N_R}_{i}$ are represented as $Y_{\alpha i}$.
-Here we work in a basis, in which the mass matrix of the charged leptons is diagonal.
-The Majorana mass matrix, $M_R$ is taken to be real and positive.
-After electroweak symmetry breaking through the SM Higgs field acquiring a vacuum expectation value $\upsilon$, the mass matrix of the neutrinos in the basis of $(\nu_R^C~~ N_R)^T$ can be obtained as,
+where $\varPhi$ and $L_\alpha = (e_{L\alpha}, \nu_\alpha)^T$, $(\alpha = e, \mu, \tau)$ are Higgs and lepton weak doublets, respectively.
+The Yukawa coupling matrix of the RH neutrinos ${N_R}_{i}$ are represented as $Y_{\alpha i}$.
+Here, we work in a basis in which the mass matrix of the charged leptons is diagonal.
+The Majorana mass matrix $M_R$ is taken to be real and positive.
+After electroweak symmetry breaking through the SM Higgs field acquiring a vacuum expectation value $\upsilon$, the mass matrix of the neutrinos on the basis of $(\nu_R^C~~ N_R)^T$ can be obtained as